 My basket filled up quickly!
 I collected different berries from bushes around my yard.
 I wandered over to the patch of Scotch pines and juniper trees and collected pine cones and a few sprigs of greenery.

-I cut dried grasses, rose hips, echinacea globes, a few sunflower heads, and honestly anything else I came across that seemed interesting.
+I cut dried grasses, rose hips, echinacea globes, a few sunflower heads, and honestly, anything else I came across that seemed interesting.

-Making the Foraged Fall Wreath
+Making The Wreath

 I spread everything out on my workbench: Echinacea, berries, pine cones, hydrangeas, dried astilbe, dried wildflowers, and sunflowers.

-Add The Greenery
+Start with The Greenery

 I started with the conifer branches.
 I just tucked them in between the grapevines.